 Loans under the 2021 Credit Facilities will mature on July 29, 2026.
 Loans under the 2021 Term Loan Facility amortize quarterly, beginning with the first business day after December 31, 2021 and ending with June 30, 2026, by an amount equal to 1.25% of the aggregate outstanding principal amount of the term loans initially made.
-In addition, the 2021 Term Loan Facility also requires mandatory prepayments of principal in the amount of any Excess Cash Flow (as defined in the Amended

-Credit Agreement) on an annual basis.
-We generated Excess Cash Flow for the year ended December 31, 2023, and so will be required to prepay approximately \$3.0 million of the principal under the 2021 Term Loan Facility during the three months ended June 30, 2024, which amount has been classified within the current portion of long-term debt on the consolidated balance sheets.
+In addition, the 2021 Term Loan Facility also requires mandatory prepayments of principal in the amount of any Excess Cash Flow (as defined in the Amended Credit Agreement) on an annual basis.
+We generated Excess Cash Flow for the year ended December 31, 2023, and prepaid approximately \$3.0 million of the principal under the 2021 Term Loan Facility during the three months ended June 30, 2024.
 The 2021 Revolving Credit Facility does not require amortization of principal and will mature on July 29, 2026.

-As of March 31, 2024, we had \$167.1 million of outstanding borrowings, net of deferred debt issuance costs of \$1.5 million, under the 2021 Term Loan Facility, and \$5.0 million of borrowings outstanding under the 2021 Revolving Credit Facility.
+As of June 30, 2024, we had \$161.9 million of outstanding borrowings, net of deferred debt issuance costs of \$1.4 million, under the 2021 Term Loan Facility, and \$5.0 million of borrowings outstanding under the 2021 Revolving Credit Facility.